Home / General Bill Of Sale / General Bill Of Sale Form

 The following information should appear on the general bill of sale form:

-Though not widely used during purchasing furniture and other second-hand goods, a general bill of sale form is important when purchasing expensive goods like equipment, jewelry, etc.
+Though not widely used during purchasing furniture and other second-hand goods, a general bill of sale form is essential when purchasing expensive goods like equipment, jewelry, etc.

-This is because; it protects you from uncalled-for losses that may occur if the buyer happens to purchase stolen goods unintentionally.
-It also protects the interests and rights of both the buyer and seller by formalizing a contract in writing.
+This is because it protects you from uncalled-for losses that may occur if the buyer happens to purchase stolen goods unintentionally.